patricklafrance/shelby/README.md

     vm.dispose();

-### Working with an HTTP endpoint
+### HTTP endpoint

-Automatically detect if you're URL are REST or RPC...

-Sample code
+The Shelby `HttpViewModel` view model provides the ability to communicate with a REST or RPC endpoint.

+Shelby will infer which type of HTTP endpoint you are working with by the URL structure that you provide in your view model definition.

 #### Using REST

+If your endpoint

 #### Using RPC

+Sample code

 You can see a complete exemple of a Shelby view model that use HTTP communication [here](#).